apache/accumulo-examples/docs/classpath.md

 # Apache Accumulo Classpath Example

 This example shows how to use per table classpaths.
 The example leverages a test jar which contains a Filter that suppresses rows containing "foo".
-The example shows copying the FooFilter.jar into HDFS and then making an Accumulo table reference that jar.
-For this example.

 Create a namespace and table

     root@uno> createnamespace examples